Dr. Alex Stone, DPT, CSCS

 Final Words

-Now that we’ve explored the various devices, it’s clear that massage guns can be a significant aid in alleviating the discomfort associated with plantar fasciitis.
+Now that we’ve explored the various devices, it’s clear that massage guns can significantly help alleviate the discomfort associated with plantar fasciitis.
 Through testing each of the discussed devices, we’ve discovered that obtaining relief doesn’t necessarily require the most powerful massage gun on the market.

-So, let’s recap our top recommended massagers for plantar fasciitis:
+So, let’s recap our top recommended massagers for plantar fasciitis and tensor fasciitis:

-• If you prefer a higher amplitude and more stall force, the Achedaway Pro has got you covered.
+• If you prefer a higher amplitude and more stall force, the Bob and Brad D6 Pro has you covered.
 All at an affordable price!

-Let us know in the comments below what you ended up choosing and if you’re pleased with your choice.
+Please let us know in the comments below what you ended up choosing and if you’re pleased with it.

 Take care!